 India Northern: This winter is particularly harsh in northern India, where 150 people have died due to severe weather conditions.
 Many of the dead could not afford a place to live.
-To respond to this situation The Salvation Army is providing blankets and relief food to 2,500 of the most most vulnerable families in Moradabad, Bareilly and Delhi.
+To respond to this situation The Salvation Army provided blankets and relief food to 2,500 of the most most vulnerable families in Moradabad, Bareilly and Delhi.

-Indonesia: Severe floods – the worst since 2007 – have blocked roads and forced business centres and schools in the capital, Jakarta, to close.
-The transportation system has been paralysed.
+Indonesia: Severe floods – the worst since 2007 – blocked roads and forced business centres and schools in the capital, Jakarta, to close.
+The transportation system was paralysed.
 The Salvation Army provided emergency food, drinks, boats and medication to flood victims.
 Medical assistance was given out of temporary clinics set up and operated by Salvation Army teams.
 These were made up of staff, members (including doctors and nurses) and volunteers.

-Argentina: A group of 50 enthusiastic Salvation Army pastors from Argentina, Uruguay and Paraguay came to a PREPARE training course in Buenos Aires.
+Argentina: A group of 50 enthusiastic Salvation Army pastors from Argentina, Uruguay and Paraguay attended a PREPARE training course in Buenos Aires.
 The Salvation Army's International Emergency Services department facilitates these courses all over the world in order to train our people in disaster preparedness and response.
 We covered topics such as human rights, standards in disaster response, needs assessment, coordination etc.

 Cuba: Hurricane Sandy crossed eastern Cuba.
 After arriving in the Greater Antilles, the storm become a Category 2 hurricane, with sustained winds of up to 175 km per hour.
 The hurricane left the island by the province of Holguin, about five hours after touching down in Santiago de Cuba and brought heavy rain, strong winds and flooding in almost the entire eastern region of the island.